 It’s important to note that the specific components and focus of a full psychological evaluation may vary based on your presenting concerns and the goals of the assessment.
 We will review everything when we first meet and ensure our plan fully matches your needs.
 We will answer your questions throughout your testing to ensure we are progressing correctly.
 Often, we add tests as we go and learn more about what might be helpful.

-Please contact us or schedule a consultation to discuss how a comprehensive psychological evaluation might benefit you or your child.
+Please contact us or schedule a consultation to discuss how a comprehensive psychological evaluation might benefit you or your child, or to learn how to get a psychological evaluation from us or anyone else.